KarlJorgensen/Smart/README.md

    (`svg2multiline.py`) to convert the watch hand SVGs into line drawing coordinates.
 Probably needs python 3.

+ * The source code.
+You are probably looking at in Github, and they have directions on how to get a copy.

  * Patience.
 The build process is slow.
 Coffee is optional (but desirable as always).

+If you have everything set up, and the watch connected via USB, then simply running:

+    make upload

+should compile the code and upload it to your watch.

 # Tweaking It #